hanez/checkpw/README.md

 ## They idea?

-Exactly a program like this...
+Exactly a program like this... not more!

 # Installation: